 ATSDR Response: Very recent air sampling data were not available to ATSDR for this evaluation.
-If air data become available, we will consider evaluating them in a later version of this report.
+If air data become available, we will evaluate the data for public health implications, upon request.
 General areas of higher radiation have been identified during aerial flyovers by EPA's Airborne Spectral Photometric Environmental Collection Technology (ASPECT) program.
 Detailed ground surveys were conducted in 2011 and 2012 in these areas through EPA's community assessments to identify source materials.
 Radiation sources were removed by EPA.